Postprandial somnolence

-Postprandial somnolence (colloquially known as food coma, after-dinner dip, and postprandial sleep, or by the African-American Vernacular English term the itis) is a normal state of drowsiness or lassitude following a meal.
+Postprandial somnolence (colloquially known as food coma, after-meal dip, or "the itis") is a normal state of drowsiness or lassitude following a meal.
 Postprandial somnolence has two components: a general state of low energy related to activation of the parasympathetic nervous system in response to mass in the gastrointestinal tract, and a specific state of sleepiness.
 While there are numerous theories surrounding this behavior, such as decreased blood flow to the brain, neurohormonal modulation of sleep through digestive coupled signaling, or vagal stimulation, very few have been explicitly tested.
 To date, human studies have loosely examined the behavioral characteristics of postprandial sleep, demonstrating potential shifts in EEG spectra and self-reported sleepiness.
 To date, the only clear animal models for examining the genetic and neuronal basis for this behavior are the fruit fly, the mouse, and the nematode Caenorhabditis elegans.

 Physiology

-The exact cause of postprandial somnolence is unknown but there are some scientific hypotheses:
+The exact cause of postprandial somnolence is unknown, but there are some scientific hypotheses:

-Adenosine and hypocretin/orexin hypothesis
+Adenosine and orexin hypothesis

 Increases in glucose concentration excite and induce vasodilation in ventrolateral preoptic nucleus neurons of the hypothalamus via astrocytic release of adenosine that is blocked by A2A receptor antagonists like caffeine.
 Evidence also suggests that the small rise in blood glucose that occurs after a meal is sensed by glucose-inhibited neurons in the lateral hypothalamus.
 These orexin-expressing neurons appear to be hyperpolarised (inhibited) by a glucose-activated potassium channel.
 This inhibition is hypothesized to then reduce output from orexigenic neurons to aminergic, cholinergic, and glutamatergic arousal pathways of the brain, thus decreasing the activity of those pathways.